Self-Supervised Training with Autoencoders for Visual Anomaly Detection: Introduction

-Recently, deep autoencoders have been used for the task of anomaly detection in the visual domain \cite{HaselmannGT18, LiSYP21, InTra}.
-Unlike one-class based approaches, they additionally allow for locating the anomalous regions in images by leveraging the pixel-wise nature of a corresponding training objective.
-By optimising for the reconstruction error using anomaly-free examples, the common belief is that after the training a corresponding network will have difficulties to reconstruct anomalous parts in the application phase.
-This is usually addressed by controlling the capacity of the network by either reducing the size of the bottleneck layer or enforcing sparsity constraints on the inner activations \cite{VincentLBM08, DengZMS13}.
-However, neither of these techniques does explicitly penalise reconstruction of anomalous signals often resulting in a poor detection.
-This is similar to the issue related to training with the one-class objective, where no explicit mechanism exists for preventing anomalous points from being mapped to the normal region.
-In fact, a deep network optimised for the reconstruction error aims at compressing and reconstructing an input image and does not care much about the distinction between normal and anomalous pixels.
-As a result, the reconstruction errors for the anomalous and normal regions can be very similar preventing reliable detection.
+Recently, deep autoencoders (AEs) have been used for the task of anomaly detection in the visual domain \cite{HaselmannGT18, LiSYP21, InTra}.
+Unlike one-class based approaches, they additionally provide a way for locating the anomalous regions in images by leveraging the pixel-wise nature of a corresponding training objective.
+By optimizing for the reconstruction error using anomaly-free examples, the common belief is that a corresponding network should fail to accurately reconstruct anomalous regions in the application phase.
+Typically, this goal is implemented by controlling the capacity of the model, either directly by reducing the size of the bottleneck layer or implicitly by imposing some sparsity or contraction constraints on parts of the corresponding network \cite{NIPS2007_c60d060b, LeNCLPN11, RifaiVMGB11, AlainB14, DengZMS13}.
+However, neither of these techniques does explicitly penalize reconstruction of anomalous signals often resulting in a poor detection.
+This is similar to the issue related to training with the one-class objective, where no explicit mechanism exists for preventing anomalous examples from being mapped to the normal region.
+In fact, an unsupervised trained AE aims to compress and accurately reconstruct the input images and does not care much about the actual distinction between normal and anomalous samples.
+As a result, the reconstruction error for the anomalous and normal regions can be very similar preventing reliable detection and localization.